Travelling salesman problem: As a graph problem

-TSP can be modelled as an undirected weighted graph, such that cities are the graph's vertices, paths are the graph's edges, and a path's distance is the edge's weight.
+TSP can be modeled as an undirected weighted graph, such that cities are the graph's vertices, paths are the graph's edges, and a path's distance is the edge's weight.
 It is a minimization problem starting and finishing at a specified vertex after having visited each other vertex exactly once.
 Often, the model is a complete graph (i.e., each pair of vertices is connected by an edge).
-If no path exists between two cities, adding a sufficiently long edge will complete the graph without affecting the optimal tour.
+If no path exists between two cities, then adding a sufficiently long edge will complete the graph without affecting the optimal tour.

 Asymmetric and symmetric

 In the symmetric TSP, the distance between two cities is the same in each opposite direction, forming an undirected graph.
 This symmetry halves the number of possible solutions.
 In the asymmetric TSP, paths may not exist in both directions or the distances might be different, forming a directed graph.
-Traffic collisions, one-way streets, and airfares for cities with different departure and arrival fees are examples of how this symmetry could break down.
+Traffic congestion, one-way streets, and airfares for cities with different departure and arrival fees are real-world considerations that could yield a TSP problem in asymmetric form.